mdirolf/shell_presentation/README.rst

-Files for presentation "CRUD and the JavaScript Shell"
+Files for presentation "Mastering the MongoDB Shell"